Diary of a Network Geek

 Happy St. Valentine’s Day!

-Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,Fun,Life, the Universe, and Everything — Posted by the Network Geek during the Hour of the Rat which is in the wee hours or 5:26 am for you boring, normal people.
+Filed under: Criticism, Marginalia, and Notes,Deep Thoughts,Fun,Life, the Universe, and Everything — Posted by the Network Geek during the Hour of the Tiger which is terribly early in the morning or 5:26 am for you boring, normal people.

 As a fourth-generation Chicagoan, I celebrate this day a little differently.